Hoyg/Java-CI-CD-with-Jenkins/README.md

     ![Choose Maven type](images/choosemavenprjct.png)

 1. The next page is the project configuration page which allows you to define various aspects of the build.
 Click **Source Code Management** in the header and choose **Git**.
 Under the **Repository URL**, provide the URL of your GitHub repository to which the Microsoft project was forked.
-Credentials is not be required since you are using a public repository.
+Credentials are not be required since you are using a public repository.

     ![Repository](images/addrepo.png)